tunnelos/kernel/README.md

 # Welcome to Tunnel OS.
-This is a multicore text-based Operating System without using paging nor PIT interrupts for switching tasks
+This is a multicore text-based Operating System.
 <br>

 **Used materials and source code**